LIQUOR AND BEER LICENSES

 SPECIAL EVENT ALCOHOL PERMIT

-A special event alcohol permit allows qualified non-profit entities to sell, serve, or distribute alcoholic beverages during public events.
+A special event alcohol permit allows qualified entities to sell, by the drink only, alcohol beverages during public events.

-Applicants seeking a Special Event Alcohol Permit in the City and County of Broomfield should review the Colorado Liquor Code - Special Events Permit and Broomfield Municipal Code and submit an application to the Clerk’s Office no later than 45 days prior to the event date.
+Applicants seeking a Special Event Alcohol Permit in the City and County of Broomfield should review the Colorado Liquor Code - Special Events Permit and Broomfield Municipal Code and submit an application in the licensing portal no later than 45 days prior to the event date.

 It is the responsibility of the applicant to review the Colorado Department of Revenue - Liquor Enforcement Laws, Rules, Regulations to ensure understanding of the requirements and regulations of alcohol licenses.